tesar-stepan/gnott/README.md

 If the input is genomic level annotation (g),then the output is HGVS coded protein and mutation.

-In this case, OUTPUT MODIFIER -o can only be c or p, and defaults to p.
-If modifier g is passesd it will be ignored.
+In this case, output modifier -o can only be c or p, and defaults to p.
+If modifier g is passed, it will be ignored.

 Genomic level annotation example: